Enabling clinical use of foundation models for computational pathology: Introduction

-Deep learning models do not inherently distinguish biologically meaningful features from spurious correlations present in training data.
-Consequently, they can exploit such correlations to optimise the training function, a phenomenon called shortcut learning.\autocite{geirhos2020} In medical imaging, this is a prominent issue because differences in procedures and devices between centres make it particularly easy for models to exploit medically irrelevant patterns that will not generalise to new data.
-Well-known examples include rulers or surgical markings present in dermatological photographs, \autocite{narla2018,winkler2019association} radiographic markers in X-ray images,\autocite{zech2018}, and institutional signatures embedded in histological images.\autocite{howard2021,dehkharghanian2023,Clusmann2025IncidentalPI} In histopathology, additional domain-specific sources of variation further contribute to this problem.
-Pre-analytic factors related to tissue processing, \autocite{howard2021,kheiri2025} staining reagents, \autocite{tellez2019,lin2025} and digital scanning equipment,\autocite{stacke2019,aubreville2023,thiringer2026} can introduce substantial non-biological variation into WSIs, and deep learning models have been shown to be sensitive to these technical aspects\autocite{tellez2019,lin2025, stacke2019,aubreville2023,thiringer2026, howard2021,kheiri2025}.
+Deep learning models do not inherently distinguish causal biological features from spurious correlations present in the training data and may exploit them to optimise performance, a phenomenon known as shortcut learning.\autocite{geirhos2020, Lapuschkin2019UnmaskingCH} In medical imaging, this is a prominent issue, as numerous sources of variation in acquisition procedures and equipment can introduce biologically irrelevant patterns that models may exploit.
+Well-known examples include surgical markings in dermatology,\autocite{narla2018,winkler2019association} radiographic markers in X-ray images,\autocite{zech2018} and institutional signatures embedded in histological images.\autocite{howard2021,dehkharghanian2023,Clusmann2025IncidentalPI} In histopathology, such patterns can result from variation in tissue processing, \autocite{howard2021,kheiri2025} staining protocols, \autocite{tellez2019,lin2025} and digital scanning equipment.\autocite{Stacke2020MeasuringDS,aubreville2023mitosis,thiringer2026} When models rely on such technical rather than biological features, their performance may drop on data acquired under different conditions, limiting reliability in clinical practice.\autocite{Kleppe2021DesigningDL,vanderLaak2021DeepLI}

-Despite being trained on large and diverse datasets, foundation models have recently been shown to lack robustness to technical variation.
-Studies evaluating robustness of multiple pathology foundation models have reported that their features encode attributes of the medical centre and scanner more prominently than underlying biological features, regardless of training data scale or model size.\autocite{dejong2025, thiringer2026} The features have high slide-level dependence but low disease-level specificity, and stain normalisation, a common technique for standardising the colour appearance of WSIs, does not remove the slide-related dependence.\autocite{mishra2025,komen2024}